 Stephen N. Xenakis, MD is an adult, child, and adolescent psychiatrist with many years of clinical, academic, and management experience.
-He retired from the U.S. Army in 1998 at the rank of Brigadier General and entered an active career in starting up medical technology companies and clinical practice.
-He has advised the Chairman of the Joint Chiefs of Staff and other senior Department of Defense officials on psychological health and the effects of blast concussion.
-He is actively engaged with Physicians for Human Rights and Human Rights First, the only retired military general and physician to speak out publicly against torture and the involvement of health care practitioners in torture.
+He retired from the U.S. Army in 1998 at the rank of Brigadier General and began an active career starting up medical technology companies and clinical practice.
+Dr. Xenakis has advised the Chairman of the Joint Chiefs of Staff and other senior Department of Defense officials on psychological health and the effects of blast concussion.
+He is actively engaged with Physicians for Human Rights and Human Rights First, and is the only retired military general and physician to speak out publicly against torture and the involvement of health care practitioners in torture.

 Dr. Xenakis is a graduate of Princeton University and the University of Maryland School of Medicine.